-1. Register with TPS
+Register with TPS

-Join the Telephone Preference Service register to officially tell companies that you are opting out of unsolicited marketing and sales calls.
+This is a register that officially tells companies we are opting out of unsolicited marketing and sales calls.

 The TPS is the organisation contracted by Ofcom to maintain the list of phone numbers belonging to people who don't want to receive live marketing calls.